Meet Me at the Arm: The Cooperative Multi-Armed Bandits Problem with Shareable Arms: ALGORITHM OVERVIEW

 Using this duration function, the coordinator exclusively pulls \( \Carm \) for \(\omega(12, t_{\text{comm}}) \) consecutive Grouped Round Robin sessions.
 This generates a recognizable pattern of zero rewards that serves as a binary signal indicating that \( \Carm \) has been designated as the communication arm.
 By the construction of \(t_0^1\) and \(t_{\text{comm}}\), we have \( \arm{1} \ge 12\,B(N_{t_{\text{comm}}}(\cdot,1)) > \mu_{\Carm}/9 \) under the good event.
 This yields \( \omega(12, t_{\text{comm}}) = O( \frac{\log(1/\delta)}{\arm{1}} ). \)

 We assume that there exists at least one arm in \( \mathcal{S}^1 \) whose capacity is strictly less than \( M \).
 Otherwise, if all top arms, including the best arm \( \sigma_1 \), have capacity greater than or equal to \( M \), then coordination via signaling is not necessary, and the coordinator should instead switch to a standard UCB algorithm.
+The pseudocode for the coordinator in Phase 1 is given in Algorithm~\ref{alg:coordinator_protocol_phase1}.